'Aspire, Step, Engage'

 This is an entry level course, suitable for most new students.

-You will need to have completed Year 10, or equivalent.
+You will need to have completed the equivalent of Australian Year 10.
 Equivalency can be demonstrated by having a qualification at Certificate II level or higher or two years of industry experience in a role that requires the use of written documentation and communication.

 Minimum Age Requirements